 Working together to Protect our Countryside and our Country

-The task force, which was initially established in 2016 to tackle the incidents of deliberately set grass fires across Wales, will also be turning its attention to the increase in accidental fires, often caused as a result of our own careless behaviour when out enjoying the countryside.
+The task force, which was initially established in 2016 by the all Wales Strategic Arson Reduction Board to tackle incidents of deliberately set grass fires across Wales, will also be turning its attention to the increase in accidental fires, often caused by our own careless behaviour when out enjoying the countryside.

-Find out more about #DawnsGlaw 2021 via Mid and West Wales Fire and Rescue Service’s website, where you can also access some simple safety tips and download the campaign’s safety messages for use on your own social media channels.
-Together we can help stop grass fires and protect our countryside and our country.
+Find out more about #DawnsGlaw 2023 via Mid and West Wales Fire and Rescue Service’s website www.mawwfire.gov.uk/DawnsGlaw, where you can also access some simple safety tips and download the campaign’s safety messages for use on your own social media channels.
+Together we held stop grass fires and protect our countryside and our country.

-Remember – If you’re out enjoying the countryside and you do come across any suspicious activity, please call CrimeStoppers anonymously on 0800 555 111, or ring 101.
+Remember – If are out enjoying the countryside and you do come across any suspicious activity, please call CrimeStoppers anonymously on 0800 555 111, or ring 101.
 In an emergency, always call 999.